Top 10 TV Series

 Year: 2012-2013

-The obvious entry into this list, and I can’t deny its cultural power – it must be on here.
-In fact, any top ten TV series list without Breaking Bad would be de-facto invalid.
-It’s perhaps also the only TV series in which each season improves, hence why Season 5 is my favourite.
-It is the perfect ending to one of TV’s greatest shows.
-Walter White’s transformation is complete - this is Heisenberg at his most dangerous and most tragic.
-The final run of episodes is masterclass television, with every storyline paying off perfectly.
-Cranston and Paul at their absolute best, delivering an ending that stuck the landing – unlike certain other TV shows on this list…
+The obvious entry, and I can’t deny it.
+Any top ten TV list without Breaking Bad is effectively invalid.
+Season 5 is my pick because it’s the only show where every season genuinely improves.
+Walter White’s transformation is complete - this is Heisenberg at his most reckless and most tragic.
+The final run of episodes pays off everything, and Cranston and Paul are both extraordinary throughout.
+An ending that stuck the landing, unlike certain other TV shows on this list…

 💬 Favourite Quote